ShamylZakariya/StickyHeaders/NOTES.md

 	- firstPosition is updated on scroll and in recyling offscreen views

 LayoutManager::getChildCount() returns number of views attached to RV, not number of hypothetical views in list

-#StickyHeaderLayoutManager

-#BUGS
-	- trouble when no footer is assigned
-	- headers aren't animated when recycler view runs addition/removal animations

-TESTING:
-	- need to ensure this works fine for adapters which don't have footer views and which don't have header views (!!!)
-	- need to test against different top/bottom padding scenarios